Passports, Visas and the I-94 Card

 How long does this process take?

-USCIS is required by statute to process L petitions in 30 days, but processing sometimes takes longer at the Service Centers.
-Premium processing (for an additional $1000 fee) is available and processing is to be completed in 15 days or less.
-Also, the Premium Processing Unit may be contacted directly by phone, fax and e-mail.
+Regular processing with USCIS typically takes at least two months.
+Premium processing (for an additional $1225 fee) is available and processing is to be completed in 15 days or less.
+Also, the Premium Processing Unit may be contacted directly by phone and e-mail.
 Because of mandated security checks, obtaining an L visa at a U.S. Consulate can vary from as little as one day to months depending upon the U.S. Consulate where the application is made and the country of citizenship of the applicant.

 How long may an individual remain in L-1 status?

 A manager or executive may remain in the U.S. for up to seven years.
 A specialized knowledge employee may remain in the U.S. for up to five years.
 A specialized knowledge (L-1B) transferee who has held a managerial position in the U.S. for more than six months before the expiration of the five years may change to managerial (L-1A) status and obtain a further extension up to the seven year maximum.
 The initial approval is for up to three years (except for start up companies or new offices of overseas companies, for which first approval is limited to one year).
 Extensions are granted in increments of up to two years.

 May an employee in L-1 status travel outside the U.S.?

 Yes, an L-1 nonimmigrant employee may travel outside the U.S. if he or she is maintaining valid status and has a valid L-1 visa in his or her passport.
 If the employee does not have a valid L-1 visa, or his or her visa has expired, then the employee must obtain an L-1 visa abroad.

 How may an individual in a valid L status obtain an L visa in his or her passport or renew an expired L visa?